-I knew from last year that Ethan would enjoy the activities but I was pleasantly surprised how much Little E got involved.
-She had a fantastic time playing the instruments and tasting the gingerbread!
+I knew from last year that Ethan would enjoy the activities.
+I was pleasantly

-After the set activities Ethan was able to take to the ice again, this was the highlight of the day for him last year and he was eager to get back on the ice.
+After the set activities, Ethan was able to take to the ice again.
+This was the highlight of the day for him last year.
+He was eager to get back on the ice.

 Whilst Ethan was busy on the ice Little E was enjoying running around the elf village.
 She loved her freedom!

-After being completely worn out by both children we left the elf village early to make our way through the forest to see Father Christmas.
+After being completely worn out by both children we left the elf village early.
+We made our way through the snowy forest to see Father Christmas.

 Little E wasn’t happy about this and nearly cried the whole way as we walked to visit Father Christmas.

 Our time with Father Christmas was my highlight.
-I did think that Little E would cry when we met him as she really wasn’t in the best mood and very tired.
+I did think that Little E would cry when we met him.
+She really wasn’t in the best mood and very tired.
 Thankfully she didn’t but we didn’t dare take her out of her buggy.
 Ethan was amazing with Father Christmas and was very excited.
-Our time wasn’t rushed and Father Christmas happily talked to both children even though he didn’t get much back to work with.
+Our time wasn’t rushed.
+Father Christmas happily talked to both children even though he didn’t get much back to work with.

 So did we enjoy our second visit to Lapland UK?

 We did but having a toddler to entertain is tiring and makes it a very different experience.
-We did think the activities last year were better, we only made one toy last year so had more time singing in the Toy Factory.
+We did think the activities last year were better.
+They made one toy last year so had more time singing in the Toy Factory.
 There was also singing with Mother Christmas that we didn’t do this year.
-We had a much smaller group last year on our tour and I’m wondering if perhaps the tours are running late they change them as required.
-We only noticed this because it was our second visit, I don’t think it would have taken your enjoyment away if this was your first experience.
+We had a much smaller group last year on our tour.
+I’m wondering if perhaps the tours are running late they change them as required.
+We only noticed this because it was our second visit.
+I don’t think it would have taken your enjoyment away if this was your first experience.

-We felt there was more attention to detail with the snow and trees this year, the paths were longer and wound into the trees more.
-This is what makes the visit to Lapland UK so special for me, I loved there was more snowy trees to walk through.
+There was more attention to detail with the snow and trees this year.
+The paths were longer and wound into the trees more.
+This is what makes the visit to Lapland UK so special for me.
+I loved there were more snowy trees to walk through.
 The village was set out differently but we didn’t get to look around as much as we did last year.

-We also didn’t eat there this year as we took a packed lunch with us which we ate before our tour started.
+We also didn’t eat there this year as we took a packed lunch with us.
+We ate this before our tour started.
 This saved money and time.
-Prices for food are expensive in the village but then they have a captive audience and I wouldn’t say it was any different in price from eating out in a theme park.
+Prices for food are expensive in the village but then they have a captive audience.
+I wouldn’t say it was any different in price from eating out in a theme park.

-Ethan enjoyed the ice skating but it was very slippery this year, this could be because it had rained on the Monday night.
+Ethan enjoyed the ice skating but it was very slippery this year.
+This could be because it had rained on Monday night.
 It also wasn’t as cold this year which might have had an impact.

 This year you visited the reindeer before visiting Father Christmas, last year it was after.
 I preferred this as it added time to your walk in the snowy forest.